tikv/rfcs/text/0093-rocksdb-per-region.md

 #### Upgrade

 The storage architecture is very different between v6.1 and dynamic regions.
-Changes of metadata can be updated every easily during rolling update, however migrating data is nearly impossible.
+Changes of metadata can be updated very easily during rolling update, however migrating data is nearly impossible.
 There are two problems:
 - Multiple regions share the same rocksdb in v5.x, split them into tablets takes too much time and can bring much additional writes;
 - There are many small regions in v5.x, which can be more than 100k in a single instance.
 Upgrading them at once probably OOM.